react-querybuilder/react-querybuilder/README.md

 `boolean`

-Pass `false` not to reset operator and value for field change
+Pass `false` not to reset operator and value for field change.

 ### formatQuery